Must-Haves for Transitioning to Spring

 Boot & Shoe Storage

-Once you’ve rinsed off that mess, you’ll need a dedicated space to store boots and shoes – ideally before you continue to walk through your mudroom.
+Once you’ve rinsed off that mess, you’ll need a dedicated space to store boots and shoes.
+The first place you’ll need it is ideally before you continue to walk through your mudroom.
 Try to set up a storage area as close to the door and scrub-away station as possible so that you’re tracking next to nothing across the room and beyond into the rest of the house.
 Generally, avoid piling your shoes on a rug or mat because as wet as it gets in the springtime, it can take a while for it all to evaporate.
 Instead, stick to things like boot trays and shoe shelves where water can be collected in one place and shoes can quickly dry off.

 RELATED: How to Get Fast and Affordable Interior Design Advice